Awandor/ionic-peliculas-app/README.md

 Esto crea unas configuarciones, unos iconos, service workers, manifest.json

+Más documentación `https://web.dev/customize-install/`

+Requerimientos del `manifest.webmanifest`

+1. a short_name (used on the home screen)
+2. a name (used in the banner)
+3. a 192x192 png icon (the icon declarations must include a mime type of image/png)
+4. a start_url that loads
+5. has a service worker registered on your site

+Is served over HTTPS (a requirement for using service worker).
+Meets a site engagement heuristic defined by Chrome (this is regularly being changed).

+Starting with Chrome 68 you will need to handle "beforeinstallprompt " event and call prompt() on user gesture to get the Add to Homescreen (A2HS), it won't happen automatically.

 > `ionic build --prod`

 Esto recrea la carpeta WWW que contendrá el código para ser desplegado como una PWA

 Debemos ajustar en `index.html` <meta name="theme-color" content="#1976d2"> y poner el color que queremos #222428 (dark)

 ## Crear Splash e iconos para PWA